Healthy Homes Assessment Tamatea

 Insulation Tamatea

-Insulation for underfloor and ceilings is required in all rental homes since July 1, 2019.
-All landlords and property managers should ensure that the insulation is in line with current quality.
-In some instances, an existing insulation on the ceiling or in the subfloor space might require to be added or replaced.
+Ceiling and underfloor insulation has been compulsory to all rental homes as of July 1st, 2019.
+Property managers and landlords are required to make sure the insulation meets standards that are in line with the latest standard.
+In some cases, existing ceiling insulation or insulation in the subfloor space might require to be added or replaced.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3